5 Things To Remember About Sobriety During Holidays

 All of these items should be reiterating one important fact: your sobriety should be number one.
 You might be thinking, well that’s selfish, but in sobriety you have to be.
 Your sobriety should come before everything, because if you’re not sober you can’t be the best version of yourself.
 You can’t be responsible, stay out of trouble, and make good decisions in your life without sobriety.
 The holidays can make us nostalgic.
 They can make us want to go back to our old life, and that poses a unique threat to sobriety.
 What we can do is stay aware of this, take actions to keep sobriety as our priority, and safeguard ourselves during the holiday season.

-The holidays are quickly approaching, but there is no reason to be nervous or fearful.
+There is no reason to be nervous or fearful when the holidays approach.
 Treat the holiday season like you do any other day, stay active in your recovery and keep your sobriety toolbox close.

 Last Updated: